mkcjeb/mkcjbantugon.github.io/_posts/2019-03-07-regression-analysis.md

 ```

-### D) Continuous Variables: Outliers Detection
+<strong> Step 5: </strong> Continuous Variables: Outliers Detection

 <strong> Purpose: </strong> Outliers affect most predictive models.
 It increases variance in a variable, and therefore need to be flagged for two main reasons: <br> <br>
 1) Using outlier flag variable in our model quantifies the affect of that outlier on the variable we are trying to predict (in this case, revenue) <br>
 2) In some cases, removing outliers can improve our predictions and increase generalization of our model <br> <br>

-<nbsp> <nbsp> <nbsp> <nbsp>  In the following code, we visualize each variable's distribution with an user-defined function and we look at the quartile ranges using descriptive statistics.
+In the following code, we visualize each variable's distribution with an user-defined function and we look at the quartile ranges using descriptive statistics.
 We then set thresholds which will determine which observations are going to be considered as outliers in this analysis.
 Finally, we create a new column for each of the variables that contain outliers, where a 1 will be imputed for outlier observations. <br><br>
-<i> Note: no outliers are removed in the part of the analysis <i> <br><br>
+<i> Note: no outliers are removed in the part of the analysis </i> <br><br>

 ```python